googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

 - `policy` is the autoscaling policy
   - `type` is type of the policy.
 "Buffer" and "Webhook" are available
   - `buffer` parameters of the buffer policy type
-    - `bufferSize`  is the size of a buffer of "ready" game server instances The FleetAutoscaler will scale the fleet up and down trying to maintain this buffer, as instances are being allocated or terminated it can be specified either in absolute (i.e. 5) or percentage format (i.e. 5%)
+    - `bufferSize`  is the size of a buffer of "ready" and "reserved" game server instances.
+                    The FleetAutoscaler will scale the fleet up and down trying to maintain this buffer, as instances are being allocated or terminated.
+                    Note that "reserved" game servers could not be scaled down.
+                    It can be specified either in absolute (i.e. 5) or percentage format (i.e. 5%)
     - `minReplicas` is the minimum fleet size to be set by this FleetAutoscaler. if not specified, the minimum fleet size will be bufferSize if absolute value is used.
                     When `bufferSize` in percentage format is used, `minReplicas` should be more than 0.